pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

 <span class="oldstyle">560</span> letters with the Royal Society during the
 course of his life.
-Leeuwenhoek is widely regarded as an amateur, and I believe that he would appreciate that designation, because he did his research to satisfy his curiosity and just for the love of it.
+Leeuwenhoek is widely regarded as an amateur, and I believe that he would appreciate that designation, because he did his research to satisfy his curiosity---for the love of it.

 ## Publish or Perish